Whenever I feel like watching a movie on Netflix, I go on Twitter and search for “Netflix movie recommendations.”

 To get the best return from using social proof on your website and other platforms, listed below are the testimonial types to catch user attention and increase engagement.

-1. Story testimonials: this testimonial type tells a story from the customer’s perspective.
+This testimonial type tells a story from the customer’s perspective.
 This testimonial focuses on the pain point of a user (which is common amongst your users) and how your product helped them.

 Compare these examples;